ZexiXin/CYBR8480_Semester_Project/README.md

 * **Route calculator:** This will be used while user would like to do the outdoor execise like jogging, biking, or hiking.
 Our app will offer a trail calculator to help user realized what the distance he/she will spend on outdoor exercising and the movement route which can help him/her check if it satify their daily workout plan.
 *

-## Requirement Analysis
-Requirements are extremely important for conducting a successful project.
-Collecting requirements about an application means understanding what your end user is going to do with the product.
-To understand requirements user stories, misuser stories, use cases, and misuse cases are used to encapsulate and represent behavior.

-### Submission materials

 ```markdown